 If that’s not an option given the current economic challenges South Africa is facing, take heart.
 The Glassdoor research showed that higher salaries only make people “a little bit” happier.
 So this factor isn’t the be all and end all of your life – and work – satisfaction.

-While there are many factors in the workplace that are out of your control, there are things you can do to improve your happiness both in and out of the office.
+The bottom line While there are many factors in the workplace that are out of your control, there are things you can do to improve your happiness both in and out of the office.
 Try to get on with your co-workers, boost your earning potential and develop a vision for your future.
 And if all else fails, African violets are lovely!